Marsden Grotto: After Vaux

 The Sunderland restaurant firm, Tavistock, purchased The Grotto in a poor condition.
 The premises were totally refurbished and The Grotto opened as a high class seafood restaurant and bar.
-Following its purchase of the Roker Hotel in Sunderland, Tavistock was made an offer it could not refuse and The Grotto was sold to London Inns & Restaurants in 2003.
-The Grotto later passed to Oxford Hotels and Inns Management Ltd. In September 2007, South Tyneside Council, who are responsible for the stairs adjacent to the pub, closed them off due to a damaged step, pending repair.
-Tyne and Wear Fire and Rescue Service ordered the pub to be temporarily closed to the public until the stairs reopen as they are the only means of safe evacuation from the pub, especially at high tide.
+Following its purchase of the Roker Hotel in Sunderland, Tavistock sold The Grotto to London Inns & Restaurants in 2003.
+The Grotto later passed to Oxford Hotels and Inns Management Ltd. In September 2007, South Tyneside Council, who are responsible for the stairs adjacent to the pub, closed them due to a damaged step, pending repair.
+Tyne and Wear Fire and Rescue Service ordered the pub to be temporarily closed to the public until the stairs reopened as they are the only means of safe evacuation from the pub, especially at high tide.
 The Grotto reopened on 21 March 2008.

 Ghosts

 There have long been tales of hauntings at The Grotto, mainly relating to a smuggler named John the Jibber who was reputedly murdered by his fellow criminals after selling information to HM Customs.
 It is said that he was hung in a barrel in a cave close to the present lift shaft and left to starve.
 Until the pub was sold by Vaux, it was said that the landlord would leave out a special tankard of ale each night after closing and, in the morning, it would be empty.
-Local DJ and TV presenter, Alan Robson drank from the tankard during one of his live Metro Radio shows, allegedly sparking off a series of supernatural phenomena that eventually forced the then landlord to quit.
+Local DJ and TV presenter Alan Robson drank from the tankard during one of his live Metro Radio shows, allegedly sparking off a series of supernatural phenomena that eventually forced the then landlord to quit.
 This included flying ashtrays smashing against the wall and flooding in the cellar after all the beer taps were inexplicably turned on.

 The original tankard was lost during refurbishment.
 A replacement is on display, but is no longer filled up each night for the ghost.
 The pub was also the venue for a UKTV investigation in 2001, where paranormal researchers claimed to have identified at least seven different ghosts.